-Ireland – the Tasmania of Europe – is actually more Tassie than ever.
+Ireland really is the Tasmania of Europe.
 An isolated island off the coast of Dublin has a mob of wild wallabies running amok on it.
 YES, WALLABIES.

 By Nicole Buckler

-The strangest of all U.K. wallaby stories surfaced in 2007, when a fully-grown albino wallaby was photographed in Buckinghamshire, presumed to be the offspring of zoo escapees.
-It was as white as snow and looked totally at home in Buckinghamshire in the winter.
+The strangest of all UK wallaby stories surfaced in 2007, when a fully-grown albino wallaby was photographed in Buckinghamshire.
+Presumed to be the offspring of zoo escapees, it was as white as snow and looked totally at home in the English winter.

-So here’s the official story about how the wallabies arrived on the island.
+So here’s the story about how the wallabies arrived on the island.
 In the mid-1980s, Dublin Zoo had a wallaby population explosion.
-The wallabies were rooting for Ireland and were getting preggo way too much.
-Fota Wildlife Park in Cork came to their aid, and took some of the wallabies.
-However, there was still too many, so Dublin Zoo director Peter Wilson, not wanting to destroy the animals (or feed them to the tigers) turned to the Barings, who were the private owners of Lambay Island.
+The wallabies were very happy in Dublin zoo and were breeding way too much!
+Fota Wildlife Park in Cork took some of the animals, but there were still too many.
+So, Dublin Zoo director Peter Wilson, not wanting to destroy the animals (or feed them to the tigers), turned to the Baring family – the private owners of Lambay Island.

-Lambay Island was the perfect place for wallabies: there was already a small population of the animals on the island.
+Lambay Island was the perfect place for wallabies: in fact, there was already a small population of them on the island.
 This proved that the zoo rejects would survive in the wild.
-And the zoo roos and the Lambay roos were the same red-necked wallaby species.
-This would expand the gene pool of the existing wallabies on Lambay.
+And as both groups were the same red-necked wallaby species, this would expand the gene pool of the existing wallabies on Lambay.

-So why were there wallabies on the island before the zoo roos turned up?
-Legend has it that the Baring family deliberately imported the wallabies from Australia as exotic pets.
-They also imported other animals from all over the world, having aspirations to have a private zoo.
-However none of the other animals survived.
-It is said they released the wallabies after the zoo idea proved to be a non-runner.
-The wallabies survived despite the annoying winters.
+So how did the original group of wallabies make it to Lambay Island?
+Legend has it that the Barings imported them from Australia to feature in a private zoo.
+They also imported other animals from all over the world, but only the wallabies survived.
+The Barings apparently released the wallabies when the zoo idea proved to be a non-runner.
 Apparently there is an old black and white video made in about 1930 of Lord Revelstoke walking around his formal gardens on Lambay with wallabies bouncing around in the background.

 In terms of an keeping an invasive species contained, the island is a good vessel: it is a three-mile swim to the mainland.
 Confined to the island, they’re not likely to spread, and disruption to the local eco-system can be somewhat controlled.
-The wallabies live happily in Ireland… probably not wondering if dryer, sunnier places exist.
-So Lambay Island is like a tiny Australia, for now.
+The wallabies live happily in Ireland… probably not wondering if drier, sunnier places exist.
+For them, Lambay Island is like a tiny Australia.